joshpeng/Data-Science-On-WSL/README.md

 - When in Windows, you can find the Linux file system at ```%AppData%\Local\lxss```.
 When in Bash, you can find the Windows file system at ```/mnt/c```.
   - Despite this, file interoperability is not supported.
 Linux files have information stored in their NTFS Extended Attributes that Windows can't create.
 If you try to edit them in Windows, those attributes might get stripped and become unusable in Linux also.
 For more information see the "Emulating Linux features" section in this [MSFT blog post](https://blogs.msdn.microsoft.com/wsl/2016/06/15/wsl-file-system-support/).

-### 3. Install Anaconda
+### 2. Install Anaconda

-Anaconda is the industry standard Python data science platform used by most people.
-It comes with a great selection of preinstalled packages as well as features to help you manage environments for multiple Python versions.
-Downloads are located at [https://www.continuum.io/downloads](https://www.continuum.io/downloads)
+Anaconda is a widely used Python-based data science platform.
+It comes with a large selection of preinstalled packages as well as features to help you manage environments for multiple Python versions.
+Downloads are located at [https://www.continuum.io/downloads](https://www.continuum.io/downloads).

 1. Open Cmder and start bash

 2. Choose if you want to use Python 2.7 or 3.5 with one of the following commands (Anaconda2 for 2.7, Anaconda3 for 3.5):